 This book covers about 98% of what is needed for the exam.
 There are some topics missing from the book that could show up on the exam.
 However, someone with dozens of years of experience would know those topics for sure.

 Overall a great book that I also highly recommend for your studies.

 THE #3 CHOICE

-THE OLD OFFICIAL ISC2® GUIDE TO THE CISSP® CBK® 4th EDITION
+THE NEW OFFICIAL ISC2® GUIDE TO THE CISSP® CBK® 5th EDITION

 This book is the most accurate checklist of the topics that could be seen on the exam.
-It is not an easy read, it was created by dozens of authors all writing their part of the book.
+It reads a lot better than the previous edition.
+One of the challenge is the large number of contritutors writing each their own part of the book.
 So the tone and style changes as you progress through the book.
-ISC2 refer to it as the encyclopedia of topics.
+ISC2 refer to this book as the encyclopedia of topics.

-If you have lots of information security experience and you have been studying with the old version, you would still be fine with the old book to prepare for you exam.
-There is so little that has changed that it does not really justify buying a new version of the book.
 See my posting about what was added at the link below, all you have to do is supplement you old book with your own research on those new topics and you would be fine.
-See the list of new topics at:
+See the list of changes on the new CBK at: